shorn/build-token-root-plugin/README.md

 The added code is intended to allow me to access the data that Github and BitBucket send in the body.

-The change adds a StringParameterValue named "payload" whose content is straight from the request input stream.
+The change adds a StringParameterValue named `payload` whose content is straight from the request input stream.

 I hit the problem when I was trying to follow a [blog article](http://chloky.com/github-json-payload-in-jenkins/) about processing hooks in Jenkins, but it didn't seem to be working when used with the Build Token Root Plugin.